montymehta1998-ops/RomVault/api/REDIRECTS.md

 - Will redirect to: `https://www.emulator-games.net/roms/gameboy-advance-roms/`

 Similarly, if you deploy to a different domain or subdirectory, the redirects will still work correctly.

+## Vercel Deployment

+The redirect functionality has been integrated into the main Express server to avoid creating additional serverless functions.
+This helps keep the total number of serverless functions under the Hobby plan limit (12 functions).

 ## Example